 At the consultation, we tell you how we see your case.
 We won’t just tell you what we think you want to hear.
 We will give you our honest opinion.
 If your case is hopeless, there is little point in spending money on it.
 But if there is a reasonable chance of success, then we will explain your options, the benefits of hiring us, and we will do our best to give you a fixed price quote.

-If you receive a negative decision from the Department of Immigration, there are strict deadlines to take action.
+If you receive an unfavourable decision from the Department of Immigration, there are strict deadlines to take action.
 The deadline depends on your case, but if you miss it, you can’t appeal.

 Read about the type of cases we help with